 I am sympathetic with my friend’s thinking that transhumanists should want free will.
 Transhumanism is about overcoming all human limitations, including psychological ones, and I think psychological determinism is an obvious limitation.
 We are limited if we don’t have free will.
 (Yes, all these terms need to be carefully defined.)
 That makes sense to me, at least at first glance.
 If I can’t freely choose to desire psychological health or inner peace, or if I can’t desire to be transhuman, or explore new ideas or new types of consciousness, then I am limited.
 And transhumanists don’t believe in limitations.

-If the majority of philosophers are correct that we now possess a bit of free will because we have highly complex brains—something that rocks, trees and worms don’t have—then why can’t more and better consciousness/intelligence make us more free?
+If the majority of philosophers are correct that we now possess a bit of free will because we have highly complex brains—something that rocks, trees, and worms don’t have—then why can’t more and better consciousness/intelligence make us freer?
 Perhaps consciousness and freedom are emergent properties of evolution.
-And if free will could emerge through natural selection, then why can’t we design ourselves or robots superintelligences to be more free?
+And if free will could emerge through natural selection, then why can’t we design ourselves or robots superintelligences to be freer?

 I think the problem comes in explaining how you do this.
-Designing yourself or robot to be free seems counter-intuitive.
-Maybe you have to increase the intelligence of system and freedom will naturally emerge.
-But it is hard to see how you implant say a moral chip in your brain that would make you more free.
+Designing yourself or a robot to be free seems counter-intuitive.
+Maybe you have to increase the intelligence of the system and freedom will naturally emerge.
+But it is hard to see how you implant a moral chip in your brain that would make you freer.
 Still, as we become transhuman, freedom and consciousness will hopefully increase.

-All of this raises questions that E. O. Wilson raised almost 40 years ago in the final chapter of On Human Nature.
+All of this raises questions that E. O. Wilson raised almost 40 years ago in On Human Nature.
 Where do we want to go as a species?
 What goals are desirable?
-As I’ve stated multiple times in this blog, we should move toward a reality with more knowledge, freedom, beauty, truth, goodness, and meaning; and away from a reality with more of their opposites.
-We should overcome all pain, suffering and death and create a heaven on earth.
+As I’ve stated many times in this blog, we should move toward a reality with more knowledge, freedom, beauty, truth, goodness, and meaning; and away from a reality with more of their opposites.
+We should overcome pain, suffering, and death and create a heaven on earth.
 We have a long way to go, but that is the only worthwhile goal for beings worthy of existence.